 I had no intention of sharing this minimalist toilet with anyone even to talk about it for fear that y’all would think I had gone feral.
 The tiny house community are bashed enough without my radical contribution.
 I am well aware that in order to advance the cause of tiny houses becoming accepted within urban zoning plans it is best to assimilate and aspire to be as normal as possible just as gay people did while working toward marriage equality.

 I was urged by some to get a commercially made toilet that would compost or partially compost within the toilet itself.
 Most of these units had fans that had to be powered with an electrical hook-up and vented with pipes to the outside which would mean cutting a hole in the wall of my house.
 All of which violated my principles of simplicity.
+And none actually compost in the traditional sense of having enough mass to raise the temperature of the poop and sawdust deposits.
 I also suspected that there was a downside to many of these designs.
-The Nature's Head one seen in nearly all the tiny houses on TV has a hand crank to mix and aerate the poop to encourage composting.
+The Nature's Head one seen in nearly all the tiny houses on TV has a hand crank to mix and aerate the poop to encourage dehydration.
 A user of such a toilet made a video of all that could go wrong with this design which thoroughly confirmed my suspicions from pee overflowing onto the floor for lack of a viewport to mixing in with the poop and being made into a gooey dough inside the toilet.
 I was so glad I didn't spend $500 on this learning experience.

 The Poop Processing Part